nedbat/coveragepy/doc/config.rst

 [run] core
 ..........

-(string) Specify which trace function implementation to use.
+(string, default depends on the Python version) Specify which measurement core to use.
 Valid values are:

-"pytrace" for the pure Python implementation, "ctrace" for the C implementation (default until Python 3.13), or "sysmon" (Python 3.12+ only) for the :mod:`sys.monitoring <python:sys.monitoring>` implementation (default with Python 3.14+).
+- ``ctrace``: the C implementation of a sys.settrace function.
+This was the default until Python 3.13.

+- ``sysmon``: the :mod:`sys.monitoring <python:sys.monitoring>` implementation.
+  Only available in Python 3.12+, and the default in Python 3.14+.
+The sysmon core does not yet support plugins, dynamic contexts, or some concurrency libraries.
+In Python 3.12 and 3.13, it does not support branch coverage.

+- ``pytrace``: the pure Python implementation of a sys.settrace function.

-This was previously only available as the COVERAGE_CORE environment variable.
+This setting was previously only available as the COVERAGE_CORE environment variable.
-Note that the "sysmon" core does not yet support plugins or dynamic contexts.

 .. versionadded:: 7.9